epfl-ada/ada-2022-project-yiyisoda/README.md

 # Organization within the team

-All members works on datastory writing.
+All members worked on datastory writing.

 - Yichen: Handling of CMU datasets, analysis of genres, Bechdel test result comparison.
 - Yinghui: Analysis of gender ratio of crews, age distribution of cast,sentiment adjectives, WordCloud, datastory website.
-- Sophia: Handling of CMU datasets, analysis of countries/languages.
+- Sophia: Handling of CMU datasets, analysis of gender distribution of cast, director, writer for countries and genre
 - David: Handling of IMDb datasets, extract words around pronouns, topic modelling and sentiment analysis on sentences.

 by YiYiSoDa